Down in El Paso He Fell in Love…

-“There are many pianists out there who have razzle-dazzle styles, but that’s not where my heart is,” explains musician Esteban Ramirez.
-“My spirit leads me to instrumental music that is romantic, lyrical, and passionate, and my poetry is an extension of that, but into a world of verbal imagery.”
+“There are many pianists out there who have razzle-dazzle styles, but that’s not where my heart is,” explains musician and poet Esteban Ramirez.
+“My spirit leads me to instrumental piano music that is romantic, lyrical, and passionate, and my poetry is an extension of that, but into a world of verbal imagery.”

 Born and raised in the border town of El Paso, he is the youngest of nine children from immigrant parents.
 “El Paso is either a small city or a big town depending on how you experience it.
 We lived right next to a big mountain with lots of cacti and tumbleweeds.
-It was a really fun place to explore when you’re a little boy.”
+It was a really fun place to explore when I was growing up.”

-A hyperactive child, his mother started him on piano lessons at age ten to keep him focused on something that allowed her to keep a watchful eye on him.
+A hyperactive child, his mother started him on piano lessons at age ten to keep his energetic explorations focused on something that allowed her to keep a watchful eye on him.
 A year later he began composing.

 “I was hooked.
 A year into my lessons I wrote a little ditty.
 I remember saying, ‘Oh, that’s where the radio gets its music: from people like me!’”

 No sooner did his mom notice his talent when she directed his creative energy to becoming the church pianist at the age of 11.
-Here he honed his style that characterizes his compositions to this day.
+Here he honed his style that characterizes his neoclassical compositions to this day.